Mlaiel/iacherie/docs/reports/COLLABORATION_SYSTEM_COMPLETION_REPORT.md

 **SUCCESS**: All requirements from the problem statement have been successfully implemented and exceeded.
 The 12-Agent Collaboration System provides a comprehensive, AI-powered collaboration platform that enables content creators to collaborate effectively with advanced matching, project management, quality assurance, and revenue sharing capabilities.

-The system is now ready for immediate production deployment and will significantly enhance the Ainflue platform's collaboration capabilities.
+The system is now ready for immediate production deployment and will significantly enhance the IA Chérie platform's collaboration capabilities.

 ---